Weigh the benefits and risks of corticosteroids, such as prednisone, when choosing a medicine.By Mayo Clinic Staff

 - Topically.
 Creams and ointments can help heal many skin conditions.

 - By injection.
-This form is used to treat such signs and symptoms as the pain and inflammation of tendinitis.
+This form is often used to treat muscle and joint symptoms, such as the pain and inflammation of tendinitis.

-Like all medications, corticosteroids carry a risk of side effects.
+Corticosteroids carry a risk of side effects.
 Some side effects can cause serious health problems.
-When you know what side effects are possible, you can take steps to control their impact on your health.
+When you know what side effects are possible, you can take steps to control their impact.

-Because oral corticosteroids affect your entire body instead of just a particular area, this form is the most likely to cause significant side effects.
+Corticosteroids that you take by mouth affect your entire body.
+For this reason, they are the most likely type of corticosteroid to cause side effects.
 Side effects depend on the dose of medication you receive and may include:

-- Fluid retention, causing swelling in your lower legs
+- A buildup of fluid, causing swelling in your lower legs.

-When taking oral corticosteroids longer term, you may experience:
+When taking corticosteroids by mouth for a longer term, you may experience:

-- Thin skin, easy bruising and slower wound healing
+- Thin skin, bruising and slower wound healing.

 Side effects of inhaled corticosteroids

-- Fungal infection in the mouth (oral thrush)
+- Fungal infection in the mouth, known as oral thrush.

-If you gargle and rinse your mouth with water — don't swallow — after each puff on your corticosteroid inhaler, you may be able to avoid mouth and throat irritation.
-Although some researchers have speculated that inhaled corticosteroid drugs slow growth rates in children who use them for asthma, studies show that they don't affect children's final adult height.
+You may be able to avoid mouth and throat irritation if you gargle and rinse your mouth with water after each puff on your corticosteroid inhaler.
+Be sure not to swallow the rinse water.
+Some researchers think that inhaled corticosteroid drugs may slow growth rates in children who use them for asthma.

 Side effects of topical corticosteroids

-Topical corticosteroids can lead to thin skin, red skin lesions and acne.
+Topical corticosteroids can lead to thin skin, skin lesions and acne.

 Side effects of injected corticosteroids

-Injected corticosteroids can cause side effects near the site of the injection.
-Side effects may include pain, infection, shrinking of soft tissue and loss of color in the skin.
-Doctors usually limit corticosteroid injections to no more than three or four a year, depending on your specific situation.
+Injected corticosteroids can cause temporary side effects near the site of the shot.
+These side effects include skin thinning, loss of color in the skin and intense pain.
+This pain is known as post-injection flare.
+Other symptoms may include facial flushing, insomnia and high blood sugar.
+Health care providers usually limit corticosteroid injections to three or four a year, depending on each person's situation.

-To get the most benefit from corticosteroid medications with the least amount of risk:
+To get the most benefit from corticosteroid medicines with the least amount of risk:

-- Try lower doses or intermittent dosing.
-Newer forms of corticosteroids come in varying strengths and lengths of action.
-Ask your doctor about using low-dose, short-term medications or taking oral corticosteroids every other day instead of daily.
+- Ask your health care provider about trying lower doses or intermittent dosing.
+Newer forms of corticosteroids come in various strengths and lengths of action.
+Ask your provider about using low-dose, short-term medications or taking oral corticosteroids every other day instead of daily.

-- Switch to nonoral forms of corticosteroids.
-Inhaled corticosteroids for asthma, for example, reach lung surfaces directly, reducing the rest of your body's exposure to them and leading to fewer side effects.
+- Talk to your provider about switching to nonoral forms of corticosteroids.
+Inhaled corticosteroids for asthma, for example, reach lung surfaces directly.
+This reduces the rest of your body's exposure to them and may lead to fewer side effects.

 - Take care when discontinuing therapy.
-If you take oral corticosteroids for prolonged periods, your adrenal glands may produce less of their natural steroid hormones.
-To give your adrenal glands time to recover this function, your doctor may reduce your dosage gradually.
-If the dosage is reduced too quickly, you may experience fatigue, body aches and lightheadedness.
+If you take oral corticosteroids for a long time, your adrenal glands may produce less of their natural steroid hormones.
+To give your adrenal glands time to recover this function, your provider may reduce your dose gradually.
+If the dosage is reduced too quickly, your adrenal glands may not have time to recover and you may experience fatigue, body aches and lightheadedness.